Fmstrat/plex-ssl/README.md

 - Add the self signed certificate, returned at the end of the configuration script, to the end of your PMS server's cacerts.pem file.
 You'll find this in your PMS server's installation folder.
 - Add the self signed certificate, returned at the end of the configuration script, to [the trusted certificates for your PMS server's OS](http://kb.kerio.com/product/kerio-connect/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html), and any browser that doesn't use the OS's trusted certificates list.
 To do this, you'll probably want to paste the certificate into a "fakeplaxtv.cer" file.
 - [Enable Local Network Authenticate](https://support.plex.tv/hc/en-us/articles/200890058-Server-Security-Local-network-authentication) in your PMS server!
 This is VERY IMPORTANT.
 The secure reverse proxy will make PMS think that ALL traffic from the proxy is local!
+- You must close/remove/block any non HTTPS ports that previously connected to your PMS server(s) over HTTP.

 You'll find the certs and keys used by the secure and mitm proxy on your ubuntu proxy server in **/opt/plex-ssl/certs**.